sblab-bioinformatics/5fC-nucleosome/Polymerase_stop_assays/polymerase_stop_nucleosome_position_5fC.md

 ### Finding contact distances

 We wrote a python code,`build_bp_lys_contacts.py` [here](scripts/build_bp_lys_contacts.py), to compute the closest lysines to each possible nucleotide in a nucleosome.
 Check the header of the `.py` files for dependencies.
-From the MD trajectory above, I centered the distance calculation to the position that the 5-formyl group would adopt, given that that residue was a C. Then I keep a list of dictionaries for each base pair position (1 to 147 for both strands).
+From the MD trajectory above, we centered the distance calculation to the position that the 5-formyl group would adopt, given that that residue was a C. Then we keep a list of dictionaries for each base pair position (1 to 147 for both strands).
 Each element in the list is a dictionary that stores the time-averaged contact with those lysines that are less than a cutoff (set to 1.2nm).
 The contacts are made continuous via a switching function (saturation-like curve) such that anything below 0.5nm gives a value of 1, and anything above that decays to 0 (at ~1 nm is almost zero).

 ```python
 %matplotlib inline